heliocloud-data/platform/install/base_data/documentation/CloudMe-data-access-spec-0.1.1.md

 ## 3.5 Concerns

 Concerns were voiced about clashes if multiple people attempt to edit the catalog.json for a bucket at the same time.
-Either using an API or a version control tool such as Subversion/SVN or CVS will be mandated.

-Discuss.
+Our default HelioCloud will maintain the catalog.json contents in a serverless DynamoDB (which will handle transaction collisions and provide rollback), which then outputs the 'catalog.json' file that users and data requests use.

 # 4 File Registry